Mindfulness

 IMG_0584.jpeg

 Life consists of only moments, nothing more than that.
 And since this moment is the only moment that we ever have, nothing matters more than this moment.
-Therefore when we make this moment matter, Life is All that matters...if just for a moment
+Therefore when we make this moment matter, life is all that matters...if just for a moment.

 — Dr. Gus Castellanos, MD.